brianyaklin/brianyaklin.github.io/_posts/2022-01-16-bulk-data-gathering-with-pysnmp.md

     count += 1
 ```

-> I previously wrote the above while() look at a while(True) loop, which probably isn't great.
+I previously wrote the above while() look at a while(True) loop, which probably isn't great.
 This can result in an infinite loop if the logic within the loop doesn't have a guaranteed break-away.
 This would normally be the StopIteration exception being seen, but I have now written a fail-safe with an arbitrarily set MAX_REPS value of 500 and a count variable that increments after each loop.
+{: .notice--warning}

 Running the above code will result in all varBind variables being printed to screen.
 It is within this while() loop that you would perform additional handling of the SNMP responses such as storing them in a database, writing them to file, taking action based a response, etc. Running the code above will generate a large number of printed statements showing the entire ifTable contents: